8ta4/accent/DONTREADME.md

 ### Evaluation

+> Why choose **Space** for the keyboard shortcut?

+There are a few good reasons:

+- It's the only key in the home position for both hands.
+- It's the biggest key on the keyboard.

+These make it easy to hit.

 > Can the pronunciation score take a positive value?

 Yes.
 The score in the accent tool can totally be positive.
 Normally, the score is the difference between two probabilities.
 Since both probabilities are between 0 and 1, the difference will range from -1 to 1.